The Good, The Bad, And The Ugly: What You Need To Know About These 25 Sweeteners

 There is a risk of irritation and allergic reaction that may be experienced when this sweetener is consumed.

-Studies have also linked this sweetener to a higher risk of cancer.
+Studies have also linked this sweetener to a higher risk of sickness.

 Knowing how heavily processed this sweetener is, you would be better off trying other sweeteners that have a more natural manufacturing process.